Contents

 Energy efficiency and sustainability considerations have moved from aspiration to reality in leasing and investment decisions.
 During 2025, both tenant demand and investor activity consistently favoured buildings with credible environmental strategies.
 Regulatory requirements, lender scrutiny, and occupier expectations are now closely aligned, leaving little tolerance for assets without a clear improvement pathway.
 At the end of Q3 2025, 47% of available space carried a BREEAM rating of Excellent or Outstanding, up 7% on the prior year.

 The approaching MEES EPC B rating requirement, expected to apply by 2030, is accelerating a wave of refurbishment and retrofit activity across the capital.
-Research continues to indicate that over 80% of commercial properties in England’s largest cities could become unlettable without significant capital investment.
+Knight Frank’s analysis found that 80% of regional office space occupied by leading UK listed companies holds an EPC rating below the B standard required by 2030 [8].
+Separately, an estimated 80% of London’s office buildings are below this minimum standard and will need to be upgraded, an equivalent of 15 million sq ft per annum [9].
+CBRE estimates that 58% of office stock in Central London specifically currently falls below EPC B [10].
 Smart office design that incorporates energy-efficient lighting, modern HVAC systems, and real-time performance monitoring is no longer a point of differentiation.
 It is a baseline expectation.

 Flexible Workspace and Hybrid Working

 Flexible workspace now accounts for around 10% of total Central London office stock, up from 6% before the pandemic.
 Rather than displacing conventional leasing, flex space has settled into a defined role within the market, used by organisations to manage growth, portfolio risk, and shorter-term operational needs alongside longer lease commitments.
 Hybrid working patterns have stabilised at broadly three to four in-office days per week, sustaining demand for high-quality space while keeping total footprints below pre-pandemic levels.
+The growing traction of four-day-a-week office attendance models among major employers has reintroduced pressure on space planning [3].
 The effect is a market characterised by smaller but higher-specification requirements.
-More than half of leases signed in recent years have been for spaces under 10,000 sq ft, driven by SMEs and creative firms seeking flexibility.
+Occupiers taking sub-10,000 sq ft deals drove more than 55% of transactions in the West End during 2025 [11], while re-gears now account for 39% of all London office transactions, with 1.7 million sq ft currently under negotiation [3].
 For those exploring different procurement routes, understanding the design-and-build approach versus traditional methods can materially affect timelines, costs, and outcomes when securing smaller, premium spaces.

 Market Polarisation and What It Means for Occupiers

 The practical consequence for occupiers is that delaying decisions carries a growing cost.
-Organisations requiring more than 100,000 sq ft are now committing to space an average of four years ahead of lease expiry, and even mid-sized requirements are seeing lead times stretch to 12 to 18 months.
+Organisations requiring more than 100,000 sq ft are now committing to space an average of four years ahead of lease expiry, up from under three years in 2022 [5] [3].
+Between now and 2030, up to 50 million sq ft of London office leases are set to expire, intensifying competition in submarkets such as Marylebone, Soho and the City Core, all of which currently have less than 15 months of supply remaining [3].
 This reinforces the importance of space planning that aligns commercial objectives with realistic market timelines.
 For organisations weighing the costs involved in a move or refurbishment, a clear understanding of fit-out costs alongside these market dynamics is essential to building a sound business case.

 Forecast for 2026 and Beyond